Otumian-empire/go-to-do-list-restful-api/DOC.md

 - `IsAuthenticated(authToken: string) bool`: pass the authenticated token to get authorization to access resources
 - set the authenticated user to request.user

+## Modification

+- It is not always that the `id` will be an `int` and for that, _config/type_ we define, `IdType` type.
+Update the type to the required
+- Since the database drive may, you can then implement your own _repository_ that reflects the interfaces in _model_ folder